VTverdokhliebov90/comparus/README.md

 ```

 # IT tests

+Tests are build based on tescontainers and
+require Docker installation on your system

-Application contains IT test for /users endpoint with multiple in memory H2 data sources.
+Application contains IT test for /users endpoint that provides users data from multiple data sources.
-Test checks that user are loaded from multiple dataSources.
+Test checks that user are loaded from multiple data sources.
 One more case ads checks for users search filter around
 multiple DS.

 # TODO

 Application can support different strategies for DS setup